collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * branch (a copy of a code base within a repo, often a "feature branch")

 <!--
+Browser- opening the website, logging in and making a change directly in the website When you make a change in the browser, it does not automatically update in your local files You need to synchronize the changes

 When you try to edit a file in a repository that you do not have write permission to, GitHub will automatically fork the repo to your user (or organizaitonal) account.
 After you commit the change, you can submit a pull request.
 Or, you can click the "Fork" button.